 (1/2 mile west of the BOK Center on 3rd St.)

 (918) 851-3482 for more info

-Also, check out our ongoing comedy podcast and sign up for our mailing list to be notified about our shows.
+Also, check out our ongoing comedy podcast series, “Stories of The Century”, and sign up for our mailing list to be notified about future shows.

 Stories of The Century parodies radio soap operas of yesteryear.
 Each daffy episode presents an improvised story taking place within the unfathomably tall and opulent Century Building.
 Inside this self-contained microcosm of the outside world, listeners will find everything from a 1930’s movie studio to a radio broadcasting company.
 There are restaurants, dry cleaners, beauty parlors, florists, and even a pig farm.
 The adventures center around such characters as movie mogul Leonard Leroy, his blonde-to-the-brain secretary Miss Jones, washed up former movie siren Monique DuFromage, British blackguard and co-producer Cyril Sedgewicke, and Ed Nauseam, talent agent to the deformed.
 Yes, The Century Building has many stories and only The Spontaniacs! could make them this funny!